James Baker Market Insight

 Learning and development (L&D) is one of the key pillars of HR, as it gives companies the chance to influence the wider business world or society in a positive way.
 Developing and inspiring people, and shaping the future of a business is not an easy task, so organisations need to recruit high-calibre HR professionals who are capable of making a real difference.

-But are organisations effectively monitoring the impact of L&D initiatives?
-New research by the CIPD suggests the answer is no, as it found that only seven per cent of L&D workers take a holistic view to evaluating the impact of their schemes.
+But are organisations effectively monitoring the impact of Learning & Development initiatives?
+New research by the CIPD suggests the answer is no, as it found that only seven per cent of Learning & Development professionals take a holistic view to evaluating the impact of their schemes.